 Flexible job titles

 This is a quick way of ensuring you have the flexibility to move outside of an Assistant role.

-When you start a new role ask that your job title is dual purpose, for example, in a previous position, I was Personal Assistant and Administrative Manager.
+When you start a new role, ask that your job title is dual purpose.
+For example, in a previous position, I was a Personal Assistant and Administrative Manager.